-How much does it cost to repair a dog-scratched leather ottoman?
+How much does it cost to repair a cat-scratched leather couch?

 Coconix repair kits are the best choice!

-With a little bit of patience and careful attention to detail, you can complete this repair with relative ease.
-Take your time and read through the instructions thoroughly, and you will be able to accomplish this task without too much difficulty.
+With a bit of patience and careful attention to detail, you can complete this repair with relative ease.
+Simply take your time and follow the instructions closely, and you will be able to accomplish this task with minimal difficulty.

-The time required for this repair will depend on the size and severity of the scratches on your ottoman.
-In general, it can take anywhere from a few hours to a full day.
-But trust us, it's worth the wait to have your ottoman looking like new again.
+Depending on the size and severity of the scratches, this repair process can take anywhere from a few hours to a full day.
+But trust us, it's worth the wait to have your couch looking like new again.

 Cotton swab or cotton pad